earth-system-radiation/pyRTE-RRTMGP/Contributing.md

 Please file an issue on the [Github page](https://github.com/earth-system-radiation/pyRTE-RRTMTP/issues).
 If possible, your issue should include a [minimal, complete, and verifiable example](https://stackoverflow.com/help/mcve) of the bug.

+## Would you like to propose a new feature?

+Please file an issue on the [Github page](https://github.com/earth-system-radiation/pyRTE-RRTMTP/issues).

 ## Did you write a patch that fixes a bug?

 Please fork this repository, branch from `develop`, make your changes, and open a